Search API Connector Documentation

 - You’ll then be returned to your Google Sheet, and can verify that your Google Search Console connection is active.

-Part 2: Fetch Data from Google Search Console
+Part 2: Pull Data from Google Search Console to Sheets

 Now that we’re connected, let’s pull some data into Sheets.